Revision 18-4; Effective December 1, 2018

 Note: If an individual submits an application during the time the continued benefits are being processed, the application must be processed as normal.
 See Chapters B-2300, Eligibility Determination, B-3200, Application Process, and B-6400, Processing Deadlines.

-If an applicant/recipient requests a fair hearing, the burden of proof to uphold HHSC's decision rests with HHSC.
+If an applicant or recipient requests a fair hearing, the burden of proof to uphold HHSC's decision rests with HHSC.
 The hearing officer is a neutral party and is restricted by law from presenting HHSC's case.

 Form H4800, Fair Hearing Request Summary, provides a space for the names of HHSC's representative and supervisor.
 The supervisor is responsible for ensuring that either the HHSC representative participates in the hearing or that a back-up person is assigned.
 Additionally, the supervisor should ensure that the designated representative is sufficiently prepared and knowledgeable of the case to represent HHSC during the fair hearing process.

 The hearing officer has the responsibility of setting the date and time of the hearing.
-In those program areas where Form H4800 may be completed by someone other than agency staff (contracted case management, DADS representatives, etc.), it is important that the hearing officer be given the name(s) of those individuals who are to be notified of the date and time of the hearing.
-If there is not sufficient space on Form H4800 to provide this information, list the name(s) on Form H3800-A, Fair Hearing Request Summary (Addendum), Item 3, "Additional Information."
+In those program areas where Form H4800 may be completed by someone other than agency staff (contracted case management, HHSC representatives, etc.), it is important that the hearing officer be given the name(s) of those people who are to be notified of the date and time of the hearing.
+If there is not sufficient space on Form H4800 to provide this information, list the name(s) on Form H4800-A, Fair Hearing Request Summary (Addendum), Item 3, "Additional Information."